thisisnish/streamhub-sdk/README.md

 See this in action in this jsfiddle: http://jsfiddle.net/K9qH3/25/

+Note: Any styling customization of Tweets rendered by streamhub-sdk must be done in accordance with Twitter's [Display Requirements](https://dev.twitter.com/terms/display-requirements).

 ### Local Development

 To run locally, make sure you have NPM.
 It is bundled with [node.js](http://nodejs.org/)